-VWMA averaging indicator.
-An excellent analogue of a simple moving average
+The VWMA averaging indicator is an excellent analog of the simple moving average

-The moving average is the instrument on the basis of which the first forex indicators were built. which began to be used long before the advent of online commerce.
+The moving average is the tool upon which the first forex indicators were built, which began to be used long before the advent of online trading.

-Just think, a simple line that shows the average price over a certain time allows you to look at the price without a biased eye, throw unnecessary market noise aside and, most importantly, identify the trend and its changes in time.
+Just think: a simple line showing the average price over a certain period allows you to look at the price without bias, reject unnecessary market noise, and, most importantly, identify trends and their changes promptly.

-In order to overcome this drawback, a new type of averaging was created that takes into account market volume, and VWMA is built on its basis.
+To overcome this drawback, a new type of averaging was created that takes market volume into account, and the VWMA is built on this foundation.

-The VWMA averaging indicator is a trend tool for technical analysis, which in its principles of application is no different from the moving average, however, at the same time, in the process of averaging and calculation, volume is taken into account, and in the case of the Forex market, tick volume.
+The VWMA averaging indicator is a trend-following technical analysis tool that is no different in its application principles from a moving average.
+However, the averaging and calculation process takes volume into account, and in the case of the forex market, tick volume.

 It is also worth noting that VWMA can serve as a basis for both scalping strategies, as well as for long-term ones, so the tool can be applied on absolutely any time frame known to you.